Nightlight Christian Adoptions

-Nightlight Christian Adoptions is a national, non-profit, Hague-accredited, pro-life licensed adoption agency that counsels pregnant women and arranges adoptions.
-They have locations in ten U.S. states and arrange adoptions both domestically and internationally.
-The agency was founded in 1959.
-Nightlight was the first agency beginning in 1995 to organize a tour of the United States by group of orphaned Russian children.
-In 1997, the agency created the first program in the United States to arrange for couples to adopt frozen embryos.
+Nightlight Christian Adoptions is an American nonprofit, Hague-accredited, pro-life licensed adoption agency that counsels pregnant women and arranges adoptions.
+Founded in 1959, it has locations in ten U.S. states and arranges adoptions both domestically and internationally.
+Nightlight was the first agency beginning in 1995 to organize a tour of the United States by a group of orphaned Russian children.
+In 1997, it created the first program in the United States to arrange for couples to adopt frozen embryos.

 Founding and purpose

 Nightlight is a licensed non-profit Hague accredited adoption agency that provides pro-life counseling to pregnant women and adoption services to families.
 They coordinate adoptions both in the United States and internationally.
 They also facilitate adoption of frozen embryos and provide humanitarian assistance to children in orphanages.

 Nightlight was founded in 1959 by a group of evangelical Christian churches with the purpose of addressing the needs of women in unplanned pregnancy.
 At the time, the name of the agency was Evangelical Welfare Agency.
 The agency was later called Christian Adoption and Family Services.
 In 1994, Ron Stoddart, a California adoption attorney, assumed leadership.

 The agency changed its name to Nightlight Christian Adoptions and has offices in multiple states.
 It arranges adoptions within the United States and from twelve foreign countries.
 In 1995 Nightlight was the first agency to bring a group of Russian orphan children to the United States on a tour to help increase awareness of older children's adoption needs.

 Daniel Nehrbass became Executive Director in May 2012.